orbisgis/h2gis/docs/README.md

 Click Connect in the web interface

+#### Compiling in native code

+H2GIS uses graalvm to be compiled in native code.
+To compile h2gis in native code, you need to run 'maven clean install -P standalone'.
+This will build the native code for the OS you're running on the command.

 [Create a database](http://www.h2database.com/html/quickstart.html) and run the following commands to add spatial features (do it only after the creation of a new database):